-- Evil Sorceress: A witch who hypnotizes people and creates the Ro-Beasts.
+- Evil Sorcerer: A witch who hypnotizes people and creates the Ro-Beasts.
 She also manages to create a Voltron replica in one episode.

 - I Was Quite a Looker: She was young and beautiful until she turned evil.

-- Pet the Cat: Toward her pet cat, Cova.
+- Pet the Dog: Toward her pet cat, Cova.

-- Why Did It Have to Be Mice?!: She can't stand the Space Mice.
+- Why Did It Have to Be Snakes?: She can't stand the Space Mice.